-This teaching strategy helps students comprehend and interpret text by requiring them to answer three types of questions about the text: factual, inferential, and universal.
+The Levels of Questions strategy helps students comprehend and interpret a text by requiring them to answer three types of questions about it: factual, inferential, and universal.
 This scaffolded approach provides an opportunity for students to master the basic ideas of a text so that they can apply this understanding and “evidence” to conversations about deeper abstract concepts or complex historical events.
-“Levels of Questions” provides a way to meet the needs of different learners because you can focus students’ attention on the level of question most appropriate to their reading ability.
-This strategy can be used to prepare students for a class discussion or activity, and it could also be used as an assessment tool.
+Because you can focus students’ attention on the level of questions most appropriate to their reading ability, this strategy can meet the needs of different learners.
+You can also use the Levels of Questions strategy to prepare students for a class discussion or activity, or as an assessment tool.

 Students prepare to study prejudice and stereotyping in Nazi-occupied Germany by considering the ways that people are defined by others.